-I immediately stopped Cefotaxime (Clarforan) (Rocephin), and finished course with another antibiotic.
+I immediately stopped Cefotaxime (Clarforan) (Rocephin) and finished the course with another antibiotic.
 Now, I put Rocephin (Rose-ef-in) there because as I remembered everything about my treatments while undergoing them, I thought to myself how odd of a name Cefotaxime was.
 But as I would repeat the drug later to other nurses, they would look at me funny for they never had heard of the drug.
 It was though I was losing my mind, unsure of what was real and imaginary.

 (Rocephin’s generic name was Ceftriaxone [Sef-tri-ax-own], but I hadn’t heard that word until writing this very chapter.)

-Well, the few dreams that I recorded were far from startling to say the least.
-The crux of my dreams/nightmares always dealt with my current job, and usually being late to said job (as I was wont to do).
+Well, the few dreams that I recorded were far from startling, to say the least.
+The crux of my dreams/nightmares always dealt with my current job and usually being late to said job (as I was wont to do).
 The occupation I had held right before admittance to the hospital was the telemarketing job at the MBNA call center in Fort Kent.
 The very first dream I had with the journal in hand was about MBNA.